-Several key processes must be followed and adhered to for the efficiency, comfort, safety and life expectancies of the equipment to be achieved.
-Failure to comply with any of the necessary processes required by local codes, the manufacture, and industry standards can only lead to high energy bills, discomfort, and a drastically shortened life expectancy of the equipment.
+Several key processes must be followed to ensure the efficiency, comfort, safety, and life expectancy of the equipment.
+Failure to comply with any of the necessary processes required by local codes, the manufacturer, and industry standards can lead to high energy bills, discomfort, and a drastically shortened life expectancy of your HVAC system.

 Let’s learn a little more about these ingredients and processes.

-- the fuel codes (natural gas, liquid petroleum, fuel oil)
+- Fuel codes (natural gas, liquid petroleum, fuel oil)

 - Manual J heat gain/loss load calculations for a building